Architecture

 There are basically two groups of users for LAM:

-LAM for admins/users is accessible via HTTP(S) by all major web browsers (Firefox, IE, Opera, ...).
+LAM for admins/self-service is accessible via HTTP(S) by all major web browsers (Firefox, Chrome, ...).

 LAM runtime environment: